 #1 Make the nomenclature visual

-You will ensure that the children understand the terms that will be used in the chore list or chart that you will be creating.
+You will ensure that the children understand the terms that will be used.
+These are the terms in the chore list or chart that you will be creating.

-They must understand what they are talking about (define the terms) as well as the procedure for each item that pertain to household tasks.
+They must understand what they are talking about (define the terms).
+Also, the procedure for each item that pertain to household tasks.

-When planning for the Practical Life Montessori activities that you want children to become proficient and independent in, you will ensure that they can easily decipher what those activities are, regardless of their age.
+Plan for the Practical Life Montessori activities that you want children to become proficient and independent in.
+You will ensure that they can easily decipher what those activities are, regardless of their age.

-There are a plethora of free printable chore charts available online that can teach children everyday activities and Practical Life exercises.
+There are a plethora of free printable chore charts available online.
+They can teach children everyday activities and Practical Life exercises.

-A spreadsheet is one type, while another is another type of document, and there are many more that you can use in the Montessori classroom and at home.
+A spreadsheet is one type.
+There are many more that you can use in the Montessori classroom and at home.

 However, I would like to concentrate on the visual aspect of these chore charts to teach kids.

-If children can see them, they will be able to figure out what their responsibilities are, even if they do not yet know how to read.
+If children can see them, they will be able to figure out what their responsibilities are.
+This is even if they do not yet know how to read.

 “The environment must be rich in motives which lend interest to activity and invite the child to conduct his own experiences.”MARIA MONTESSORI